Does not contaminate hydraulic systems because it stays in liquid form until air is excluded from the joint

 Port Damage with Aluminium Parts

-The aluminum deforms and swells over time, eventually causing fresh leaks to emerge.
+The aluminium deforms and swells over time, eventually causing fresh leaks to emerge.

 Port Damage with Cast Iron Parts